Redirection Controller Using Reinforcement Learning: Hyperparameters

-\begin{IEEEbiography}[{ }]{Takuji Narumi} is an associate professor at the Graduate School of Information Science and Technology, the University of Tokyo.
+\begin{IEEEbiography}[{ }]{Takuji Narumi} is an Associate Professor with the Graduate School of Information Science and Technology, the University of Tokyo.
 His research interests broadly include perceptual modification and human augmentation with virtual reality and augmented reality technologies.
-He invented a novel haptic display, olfactory display, taste display and satiety display by utilizing cross-modal interactions.
-More recently, he also invented affective interface which evokes specific emotions through pseudo-generated body reactions.
-He received BE and ME degree from the University of Tokyo in 2006 and 2008 respectively.
-He also received his Ph.D. in Engineering from the University of Tokyo in 2011.
-He received awards including ACE 2014 Gold Paper Award, ICAT 2012 Best Paper Award, Augmented Human 2016 Third Best Paper Award, ACM SUI2015 Short paper honorable mention, and VRSJ Outstanding Paper Award. \end{IEEEbiography}
+He invented a novel haptic display, olfactory display, taste display, and satiety display by utilizing cross-modal interactions.
+More recently, he also invented an affective interface that which evokes specific emotions through pseudo-generated body reactions.
+He received his B.E. and M.E. degrees from the University of Tokyo in 2006 and 2008, respectively, and his Ph.D. degree in engineering from the University of Tokyo in 2011.
+He is the recipient of several awards including the ACE 2014 Gold Paper Award, ICAT 2012 Best Paper Award, Augmented Human 2016 Third Best Paper Award, ACM SUI2015 Short paper honorable mention, and VRSJ Outstanding Paper Award. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Tomohiro Tanikawa} graduated at Graduate School of Engineering, the University of Tokyo (1998) and received the Ph.D (Engineering) from Graduate School of Engineering, the University of Tokyo (2001) ,focusing at image-based 3D reconstruction and rendering methods.
-His research interests include image-based rendering, interactive computer graphics, virtual reality and augmented reality.
-He has participated in a lot of international and national research and development projects and has developed image-based rendering algorithms to generate high quality images in real-time for the virtual environments and remote collaboration. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Tomohiro Tanikawa} is a Project Professor with the Graduate School of Information Science and Technology, the University of Tokyo.
+He received his M.Sc. and Ph.D. degrees in engineering from the Graduate School of Engineering, the University of Tokyo in 1998 and 2001, respectively, focusing on image-based 3D reconstruction and rendering methods.
+His research interests include image-based rendering, interactive computer graphics, virtual reality, and augmented reality.
+He has participated in several international and national research and development projects and has developed image-based rendering algorithms to generate high-quality images in real-time for the virtual environments and remote collaboration. \end{IEEEbiography}